 Although this procedure doesn’t normally cause any pain, it is not particularly pleasant and most people who have the test done privately opt for sedation.
 If you’re feeling particularly anxious, you can also choose to have a local anaesthetic spray used to numb your throat.
 This reduces the sensation of the endoscopy even further.

 If you’re still experiencing anxiety, there are exercises you can do to help yourself feel calmer prior to the procedure.

 Deep breathing and mindfulness meditation are very effective methods for reducing anxiety, as this will slow your heart rate and rest your mind.
 Take five to ten minutes out of your day when you’re experiencing anxiety about the procedure to close your eyes and just focus on your breathing.
-If you struggle doing this unguided, you can download a guided meditation app on your phone or find a video on YouTube.
+If you struggle doing this unguided, you can download a guided meditation app on your phone.

 If your anxiety is particularly intense, discuss it with your consultant.
 They’ll help you to understand why there’s no need to worry about the procedure, and suggest whether it’s necessary to discuss it with your GP.